UNITED STATES

 $ | $ |

-Senior Secured Term Loan B: We have a Senior Secured Term Loan B (the “Term Loan”) with an original principal amount of $
+Senior Secured Term Loan B: The Company had a Senior Secured Term Loan B (the “Term Loan”) with an original principal amount of $

 Global ABL Facility: The Company is a party to a multi-currency, global asset-based lending facility (the “Global ABL Facility”), including certain of its subsidiaries, its lenders and Bank of America, N.A. as administrative agent, security trustee and collateral agent.
 The Global ABL Facility is a revolving credit facility of $

-Interest on Borrowings: The interest rates on our outstanding borrowings at September 30, 2023, including a floating to fixed interest rate swap at December 31, 2022, which expired in March 2023, are set forth below:
+Interest on Borrowings: The interest rates on our outstanding borrowings at June 30, 2024 and December 31, 2023, include a floating to fixed interest rate swap and amortization of debt issuance costs, were as follows:

 Global ABL Facility | % | % | ||||||